hannesm/platform-blog/Signing-the-opam-repository.md

 ### Main snapshot role

-The snapshot bit periodically adds a annotated `signed` tag to the git repository, and pushes this to the main repository.
+The snapshot bot periodically adds a `signed` annotated tag to the top of the served branch of the repository.
+This tag contains the commit-hash and the current timestamp, effectively ensuring freshness and consistency of the full repository.
 This protects against mix-and-match, rollback and freeze attacks.

-The snapshot bot periodically fetches the development repository, validates each commit individually, and upon success commits a freshly created `signed` tag.
+The `signed` annotated tag is deleted and recreated by the snapshot bot periodically, after checking the validity of each individual commit.

 Each client when updating fetches the remote repository, validates the `signed` tag, and each commit individually, and updates its local repository.